mrmartineau/zander.wtf-2020/content/projects/code-notes/index.md

     path: ./note-dark.png
 ---

-I created this theme (gatsby-theme-code-notes) because I could not find the perfect app to store all my many code-related notes.
-Notes are created with Markdown or MDX.
-You can see my code notes website at notes.zander.wtf
+I created the theme ([gatsby-theme-code-notes](https://github.com/mrmartineau/gatsby-theme-code-notes)) because I could not find the perfect app to store all my many code-related notes.
+I wanted these notes to be in a public and open format so that they were easily accessible and shareable.
+Notes are created with Markdown or MDX which allows for much more expressive notes.
+Of course there's dark mode too 😉!

+You can see my code notes website at [notes.zander.wtf](https://notes.zander.wtf).